Hail State Unis

 Picture

-The 70-71 through 73-74 uniforms were more or less a throwback to the 59-60 through 64-65 uniforms.
-The only differences were a slightly different font for the "State" wordmark and the lack of a number on the shorts.
+For the 70-71 season, the uniforms more or less reverted to the 59-60 to 64-65 design.
+The only differences were a slightly different font for the "State" lettering, the lack of a number on the shorts, and slightly higher shorts striping.
+These uniforms were worn for four seasons.

 Picture